ngandrass/moodle-quiz_archiver/docs/usage/archivestructure.md

 ## Artifact naming

-The _Advanced settings_ section contains three options for naming the files inside an archive and the archive itself:
+When creating a new quiz archive, the _Advanced settings_ section contains three options for naming the files inside an archive and the archive itself:

-- _Archive name_ controls the name of the final archive file.
+- **Archive name** controls the name of the final archive file.
-- _Attempt folder name_ controls the folder in which each attempt's reports are stored when using the hierarchical file structure.
+- **Attempt folder name** controls the folder in which each attempt's reports are stored when using the hierarchical file structure.
-- _Attempt name_ controls the names of the PDF reports generated for individual quiz attempts.
+- **Attempt name** controls the names of the PDF reports generated for individual quiz attempts.
 If HTML source files are kept, they use the same base name.

 Patterns may contain plain text and variables.
 Variables must use the